VIGNESHVARA2004/Tela-Social-Media-App/README.md

 ## Overview

-Tela is a social media app designed to replicate the Instagram experience.
-Users can follow others, send messages, post content, receive notifications, view profiles, and interact with posts by liking and commenting.
+"Tela" is a full-stack Social Media App designed to replicate the functionality of Instagram.
+Users can follow others, send messages, post content, receive notifications, view profiles, like, and comment on posts.

 ## Technologies Used